gSchool/js-basic-training/markdown/type_crash_course.md

 - Be able to identify values of the `number`, `string`, `boolean`, `undefined`, and `null` types
 - Be able to perform basic operations on values of the `number`, `string`, and `boolean` types

+## Self Assessment

+:question: How does `+` differ depending on what type of value is on either side of it?

+:star: Write a single line program that prints to the console whether or not `Infinity` is equal to `-Infinity`.

+:question: In your own words, what is the difference between `undefined` and `null`?

+:question: How many potential values are there in total amongst the `null`, `boolean` and `undefined` types?

+:star: You know that `+` behaves differently depending on whether or not values of type `number` or `string` are used with it.
+Play around in the text editor (using `console.log`) to help you investigate, what happens if you use a value of type `number` on one side and a value of type `string` on the other?
+What happens when you try to use other types of values with the `+` operator?
+How about the `-` operator?

+## Next Steps

+Already you are starting to develop a vocabulary for the most basic building blocks of JavaScript programs.
+Just like with any language, familiarizing yourself with its basic components, and eventually becoming fluent in their use, will allow you the possibility to write fluently in the language itself.

+Having exposure now to values of different types and how to perform basic operations on them, we can now return to our discussion of calling functions, with the ability to do a little more than before.

 ## Table of Contents